Obstructions to deforming space curves lying on a smooth cubic surface: Preliminaries

-\begin{rmk} Lemma~\ref{lem:nef} fails for $S_1$ and $S_2$.
-For example, suppose that $S=S_2$, $C'\sim -K_{S_3}$ and $F=\mathbf e_7$.
-Since $-K_{S_3}$ is the class of hyperplane sections of $S_3$, general $C'$ is an irreducible elliptic curve.
-However $L$ gives the class of a line on $S_2$ and $L$ is not nef. \end{rmk}
+\begin{rmk} The conclusion of Lemma~\ref{lem:nef} is not true if $\deg S < 3$.
+In fact, suppose that $\deg S=2$ and $F$ is a line on $S$.
+Then $S'$ is a cubic surface.
+We consider the anticanonical class $D'=-K_{S'}$ on $S'$, whose genus is equal to one.
+Since $D=\varepsilon^* D'-2F$ represents the class of a line on $S$, $D$ is clearly not nef. \end{rmk}

+The following lemma is a generalization of Lemma~\ref{lem:vanishing and base component} and plays an important role in our proof of Theorem~\ref{thm:main1}.